Skip to content

 • Improves circulation – Needling increases blood flow to injured or stagnant areas, delivering oxygen, nutrients, and immune support to promote healing.

-• Reduces inflammation – Acupuncture can lower inflammatory markers, easing swelling and discomfort.
+• Reduces inflammation – Acupuncture can lower inflammatory markers and reduces inflammation in surrounding areas of affected tissue, easing swelling and discomfort.

 • Regulates body systems – Helps balance the autonomic nervous system, reducing stress, improving sleep, and enhancing digestion.